 Salesforce data: where is it stored?

-Read on to discover how you can store your essential Salesforce data and documents on-premises, and kill data storage costs at the same time.
+Read on to discover how you can store your essential Salesforce data and documents on-premises, and cut on Salesforce data storage costs at the same time.

-First and foremost, not all organizations want to store their data in Google Drive.
-Moreover, your data and documents will still be stored off-site in cloud data centers.
+First and foremost, not all organizations want to store their data in Google Drive, as they don’t want their data and documents stored out of their control in cloud data centers.
 Therefore, even if this is a way to slash Salesforce data storage costs, it is not the solution for keeping up with compliance and security requirements.
-Not to mention the unparalleled document management capabilities of SharePoint.

 Salesforce and SharePoint data storage: What are the costs?